-The improvements are privately owned and maintained and have existed at this location for many years.
+The improvements are privately owned and maintained and have existed at this location for many years without incident.
 The boat dock and access ramp facilitate recreational boating because they are used for the docking and mooring of recreational boats.
 Recreational boating is water-dependent and is generally consistent with the common law Public Trust Doctrine.
 The California Legislature has identified private recreational boating facilities as an authorized use of Public Trust lands (Pub.
 Resources Code, § 6503.5).

-The Main Channel in Huntington Harbour was created in the early 1960s and the adjacent upland parcel is privately owned and developed with a residence.
-There is no public access at this upland property because the private upland property directly abuts the concrete bulkhead that defines the limits of the channel.
-The boat dock extends to the pierhead line which is 40 feet into the 400-foot-wide channel leaving the majority of the Main Channel available for navigation and public recreation.
+The Main and Midway Channels in Huntington Harbour were created in the early 1960s as part of the Huntington Harbour development plan designed by the Huntington Harbour Corporation.
+Huntington Harbour was created by dredging and filling the sloughs and marshlands lying in and around Sunset Bay.
+In order to facilitate the project, the developer entered into two agreements (BLA 18 and SLL 34) with the State Lands Commission.
+From these agreements, the State Lands Commission retained fee ownership of the Main and Midway Channels.
+The adjacent upland parcel is located on the southerly corner of the Main and Midway Channel intersection; and is privately owned and developed with a residence.
+There is no public access at this upland property because the private upland property directly abuts the concrete bulkhead that defines the limits of the channels.
+The boat dock extends about 40 feet into the 400-foot-wide Main Channel and about 30 feet into the 200-foot-wide Midway Channel leaving the majority of the Main and Midway Channels available for navigation and public recreation.

-The existing cantilevered deck is connected to the upland residence.
+The existing curved cantilevered deck has three segments: one is completely within the Commission's leasing jurisdiction on the Midway Channel, while only portions of the other two segments are subject to the Commission's leasing jurisdiction on both the Main and Midway Channels.
+Lots D and P as shown on Exhibit B were not transferred to the State as part of the original Huntington Harbour agreements.
+The decks are connected to the upland residence.
 Residential use is generally not consistent with the Public Trust Doctrine.
-However, the cantilevered deck extends no more than 5 feet over the Main Channel and does not substantially interfere with the public's right of navigation or access.
-Proposed rent for the cantilevered deck is calculated using a benchmark rate based on nearby upland land values to ensure the State receives appropriate compensation for use of sovereign land as the deck serves as an extension of the upland property's private backyard.
+However, the cantilevered deck segments extend no more than 5 feet over the Main and Midway Channels and do not substantially interfere with the public right of navigation or access.
+Proposed rent for the cantilevered decks is calculated using a benchmark rate based on nearby upland land values to ensure the State receives appropriate compensation for use of sovereign land because the deck serves as an extension of the upland property's private backyard.